Sprinklers & Lawn Care May 4, 2026

 Foot paths that show up before the chairs do

 Walk the route guests will use without thinking: gate to grill, grill to bathroom door, driveway to lawn.
 Pale ribbons often appear where feet compress soil and spray never reached, not where fertilizer failed.
 Compare both sides of a walk.
-When only the party side fades, overlap and compaction share the story with simple lack of water.
+When only the party side fades, overlap and compaction share the blame with simple lack of water.

 If you will rent chairs or a tent, roll a hand truck along the delivery path once.
 Soft lawn ruts faster than you expect when wheels follow the same line all weekend.
 Flag those strips for lighter irrigation or a temporary plywood run so recovery is faster after the event.

 In Aurora and Lakewood, heat reflecting off fences can bleach traffic lanes even when the center lawn looks fine.
-Shade from a pop-up canopy changes the pattern for a single afternoon; your sprinkler map should still make sense the Monday after.
+Shade from a pop up canopy changes the pattern for a single afternoon; your sprinkler map should still make sense the Monday after.

 Run the zones that feed guest paths in calm air and watch from the patio angle, not only from the garage.
 Heads that throw into stone or mulch starve the turf beside it.
-A maintenance check can recapture arcs before you add minutes across the whole lawn.
+A maintenance check can fix arcs before you add minutes across the whole lawn.

 If mist floats along the traffic strip, pressure or a clogged nozzle is a better fix than doubling run time on every zone.
 NationScapes sprinkler repair visits go faster when you mark pale areas with stakes after a cycle so the crew sees which head owns the gap.